Skip to content

 Your confidentiality will be protected to the maximum extent possible, but anonymity may hinder an investigation into your complaint.
 Back to top

 Yes.
-If you have concerns for your safety, UT ARLINGTON can provide escort services and take other steps to assist you.
-In addition, UT ARLINGTON has a strong retaliation policy that is aggressively enforced if a complainant or a witness is retaliated against for participating in an EOS investigation.
+If you have concerns for your safety, UTA can provide escort services and take other steps to assist you.
+In addition, UTA has a strong retaliation policy that is aggressively enforced if a complainant or a witness is retaliated against for participating in an EOS investigation.
 Back to top

 Be supportive – listen to what she or he has to say then encourage your friend to report the incident to the police or to the Title IX Coordinator.
 You should also consider reporting the incident yourself.
 You may also suggest that they contact UT ARLINGTON's Student Counseling Services.
 Back to top

-You also can report to the Department of Education’s Office of Civil Rights.
-However, UT ARLINGTON is committed to addressing and preventing sexual harassment and sexual violence, and UT ARLINGTON is best able to do that when it is made aware of possible violations.
+You also can report to the Department of Education's Office of Civil Rights.
+However, UTA is committed to addressing and preventing sexual harassment and sexual violence, and UTA is best able to do that when it is made aware of possible violations.
 Back to top